thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ![image](/images/gateway/sigfox/devices.png)
 {: refdef}

-You are able to open particular device and check that telemetry values arrived successfully.
+You are able to open a particular device and check that telemetry values arrived successfully.

 ### Step 10.4 Custom Data type transformers

 As a gateway developer, you are able to fork and add custom transformers using following [interface](https://github.com/thingsboard/thingsboard-gateway/blob/release-1.2/src/main/java/org/thingsboard/gateway/extensions/sigfox/conf/mapping/DataValueTransformer.java).
-Feel free to submit PRs with your custom transformer implementations if you believe that they may be useful for Thingsboard community.
+Feel free to submit PRs with your custom transformer implementations if you believe that they may be useful for the Thingsboard community.

 ## Next steps